 Spinal Muscular Atrophy

 This dedicated UK registered charity explains about spinal muscular atrophy types 1, 2, 3 and 4 with research details and how to get advice.
 Includes details of their fundraising activities and how to get involved.

-An official NHS site offering treatment details, symptoms, causes and preventions.
+An official NHS site offering treatment details, symptoms, causes and prevention’s.
 Includes video clips and useful links.
 Includes details of the four types of spinal muscular atrophy.

 The European body for Spinal Muscular Atrophy highlighting their projects and offering documents, downloads and information in all areas of SMA.
 Also offers details of clinical trials.